akcloudx/2048/docs/deployment-guide.md

 Paste the copied DNS name into your web browser.
 You may need to prepend http:// to the URL.
 If everything is configured correctly, you will see the 2048 game running.

+### Optional: Accessing the Application with a Custom Domain 🌐

+For a more professional touch, you can configure a custom domain to point to your application.
+This involves creating a CNAME record in your domain's DNS settings that maps a user-friendly subdomain (like 2048.contoso.com) to the long DNS name of your Application Load Balancer.

+Prerequisites
+You must own a custom domain name.

+You must have access to your domain's DNS management console (e.g., AWS Route 53, GoDaddy, Cloudflare, etc.).

+Step-by-Step Instructions

+Get the ALB DNS Name: First, obtain the DNS name of your ALB from the previous step using the kubectl get ingress command.

+kubectl get ingress -n game-2048

+Create a CNAME Record: Log in to your domain's DNS provider and navigate to the DNS management settings.
+Create a new record with the following details:

+Type: CNAME

+Host/Record Name: 2048 (or your desired subdomain)

+Value/Target: The DNS name of the ALB you copied from the kubectl command.

+Wait for DNS Propagation: After creating the record, it will take some time for the changes to propagate across the internet.
+This can range from a few minutes to several hours.
+You can check the status using an online tool like What's My DNS.

+Once propagation is complete, you can access your application at your custom domain: http://2048.contoso.com.